Technical

 Common Mistakes to Avoid When Assessing Customer Communication Skills

-• Mistake 1: Relying solely on gut feel from conversational interviews
+• Mistake 1: Relying solely on gut feel from conversational interviews.

-• Mistake 2: Confusing extroversion with communication skill
+• Mistake 2: Confusing extroversion with communication skill.

-• Mistake 3: Overlooking written communication for chat and email roles
+• Mistake 3: Overlooking written communication for chat and email roles.

-• Mistake 4: Skipping simulations to save time
+• Mistake 4: Skipping simulations to save time.

-• Mistake 5: Not training interviewers on a shared rubric
+• Mistake 5: Not training interviewers on a shared rubric.

 Conclusion

-You need support agents who can actually solve problems.
-To build a team your customers love, you need candidates with clarity, empathy, and cool heads.
-PMaps helps you find them.
+PMaps helps you find agents who can actually solve problems.
 Our specific tools, like the in-demand Voice & Accent Test, measure tone, language, and de-escalation skills with precision.
+Call at 8591320212 or Email us on assessment@pmaps.in

 Download Now